killermann/facilitator-cards/content/cards/fill-the-gap.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
 explanation: "Share a sentence that contains an important gap.
-For example, \"The best thing about working with this group is ___________\".
-Then prompt the group to say the whole sentence and to fill in the gap.
-Continue in this way with more sentences (if you like). "
+For example, \"The best thing about working with this group is ___________.\" Then prompt the group to say the whole sentence and to fill in the gap.
+Repeat with new prompts as many times as you\'d like, and you can mix up participation rules (e.g., \"someone we haven\'t heard from yet\")."
 longer_context: ""
 external_link: "https://www.playmeo.com/activities/debriefing-activities/fill-the-gap/"
 general_notes: ""